Dragonmystic707/exalted-reincarnated/docs/Martial_Arts.md

 -   Staff

-    -   Note how "Spears" is a Staff with a blade, that can also be
+    -   Note how “Spears” is a Staff with a blade, that can also be
         > thrown like a Javelin.

 -   Throwing Disks (Chakram, shields)